andrem20/GR0040_SoC/README.md

 ## Team

 **University of Minho - School of Engineering**
-Master's in Industrial Electronics and Computers
+Master's in Industrial Electronics and Computers, specialization in Embedded Systems and Computers

 - André Martins (PG60192)
 - Mariana Martins (PG60211) - (https://github.com/Mariana2724)